pendle-finance/sdk-boros-public/documentation/SDK.docs.md

 ## Example Flow: Creating an Agent and Placing an Order

-Below is a complete example showing how to create an agent, approve it, and place an order:
+Below is a complete example showing how to pay gas to treasury, create an agent, approve it, and place an order:

 ```typescript
 import { createWalletClient, http } from 'viem';